-The Graduate Nursing Council serves as a liaison between graduate students and faculty/administration.
-Membership of the council is composed of two elected students from each clinical track who serve for one calendar year from September through August.
+The Graduate Nursing Council serves as a liaison between graduate and "bridge" students and the faculty and administration.
+Membership of the council is composed of two elected students from each specialty track and two M.S.N./M.E.O. students who serve for one calendar year from September through August.
 Officers of the council must be full-time students in good standing.